Empidonax difficilis

 An earlier date is 13 May 1994 Dawes Co.

-Late dates above are away from the breeding range in the Pine Ridge and the Wildcat Hills, Scotts Bluff Co.
-Later such dates are 5 Jun 2020 Kimball Co, 7 Jun 2009 Gordon Cemetery, Sheridan Co, 12 Jun 2010 Crescent Lake NWR, Garden Co, and 19 Jun 2010 Wright’s Gap, Morrill Co.
+Later dates are 5 Jun 2020 Kimball Co, 7 Jun 2009 Gordon Cemetery, Sheridan Co, 12 Jun 2010 Crescent Lake NWR, Garden Co, and 19 Jun 2010 Wright’s Gap, Morrill Co.

 - High counts: 11 in Sowbelly Canyon, Sioux Co 28 May 2020.

 Summer: Until recent breeding in the Wildcat Hills, Scotts Bluff Co, Western Flycatcher was known to occur regularly as a breeder only in Pine Ridge canyons, where it is found in riparian locations with steep cliffs and shaded shrubby vegetation.
-It probably arrived in Nebraska relatively recently, as it was not listed by Bruner et al (1904); the first record for Nebraska was as recent as 6 Sep 1961 (Brashear 1962, Gates 1962).
+It may have arrived in Nebraska relatively recently, as it was not listed by Bruner et al (1904); the first record for Nebraska was as recent as 6 Sep 1961 (Brashear 1962, Gates 1962).
 It has bred in the Black Hills of South Dakota since at least 1948 (Tallman et al 2002).

 Recent years have seen expansion eastward of this species; it probably breeds throughout the Pine Ridge, east to Metcalf WMA, Sheridan Co where nest building was observed 20 Jul 2011 (Mollhoff 2022), the easternmost breeding location to date.
 Recent reports from Sheridan Co are from Beaver Creek 21 May 2012 and Whiteclay 28 Jun 2015.